Peach Bowl: Lane Kiffin 'excited' for Steve Sarkisian's promotion at Alabama

 “As he went with through that process I think (TV) sounded good.
 He really thought about it and realized he loves football and loves coaching players too much to let that go.”

-Sarkisian, working as an offensive analyst for Alabama this season, is not available for interviews.
+Sarkisian has not been available for interviews while working as an offensive analyst for Alabama this season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.